rachelledm/SmileAi/README.md

 To display the image(s), or to shoe the webcam, the program will open a tab.
 To close the tab, press ESCAPE

-ANy other information and citations can be found in my google document.
+Any other information and citations can be found in my google document.